ScottinDC/vertical-crop/README.md

-# AutoCrop-Vertical: Smart Video Cropper for Social Media
+# Vertical Cop: Smart Video Cropping for Vertical

 ![Demo of AutoCrop-Vertical](https://github.com/kamilstanuch/Autocrop-vertical/blob/main/churchil_queen_vertical_short.gif?raw=true)

-Automatically converts horizontal videos into vertical format for TikTok, Instagram Reels, and YouTube Shorts.
+Automatically converts horizontal videos into vertical format for Shorts, Reels, and TikTok.
 Instead of a static center crop, the script analyzes each scene using AI (YOLOv8), detects people, and decides whether to crop tightly on the subjects or letterbox to preserve the full shot.

 ---